z0v3r1n/arm64_debugging/README.md

 sudo apt install qemu-user-static binfmt-support qemu-user gdb-multiarch
 ```

-This was only tested on Kali Linux — it *may* work fine elsewhere, but no promises.
+This was only tested on kali linux — it *may* work fine elsewhere, but no promises.

-You’ll also need `tmux` — it’s preinstalled on Kali, but if you’re on another distro you’ll need to install it manually.
+You’ll also need `tmux` — it’s preinstalled on kali, but if you’re on another distro you’ll need to install it manually.